virtualadrian/libosmium-manual/src/opl-file-format/format.md

 Each line of the file contains one OSM object (a node, way, or relation) or an OSM changeset.
 Lines end in a newline character.

 Each line is made up of several fields separated by a space character.
-Fields always appear in the same order in a line.

-Fields are all always present (except when the file is written without metadata, see below).

 Each field is introduced by a specific character defining the type of the field.

+When OPL files are written by Osmium, the fields always appear in the same order in a line and are always all present (except when the file is written without metadata, see below).

+When Osmium parses a line, fields can appear in any order and all fields except the first one are optional.

 ## Fields in OSM data files